Transverse Surgery on Knots in Contact 3-Manifolds: Overtwisted Surgeries

 The first equality is true because the sign of the stabilisation is chosen to agree with the sign of $rot_\Q(L^*)$, and the second equality is true because $k$ is large and $tb_\Q(L^*)$ is positive.

-We now need to work out the genus of $L^*_k$, {\it ie.\ }the genus of $L^*$.
-We see that in $M$, $L$ is a $(1, t)$ cable of $K$.
-We claim that $L^*$ is a $(-n,1)$-cable of $K^*$, the dual to $K$ in $M_{t+n}(K)$.
+We now need to work out the genus of $L^*_k$, \textit{ie.\@} the genus of $L^*$, in order to calculate $\chi(L^*)$.
+We see that in $M$, $L$ is a $(1, t)$ cable of $K$, the single knot on which we performed topological $(t+n)$-surgery above to get the same manifold as contact surgery on $L_1, \ldots, L_n$ (an $(r,s)$-cable is a cable composed of $r$ longitudes and $s$ meridians).
+Although topologically $L$ is isotopic to $K$, in general, the image $L^*$ of $L$ in $M_{t+n}(K)$ is not isotopic to $K^*$, the surgery dual knot to $K$; if $n=1$, then it is true that a push-off of a Legendrian knot gives a framing to the surgery dual to contact $(+1)$-surgery on the original Legendrian (and this is also true for contact $(-1)$-surgery), but this is false for general $n$.
+We claim that $L^*$ is in fact a $(-n,1)$-cable of $K^*$.
 This can be seen by calculating the image of the cable under the map gluing the surgery torus into $M\backslash N(K)$, in the coordinate system where the longitude of $K^*$ is the meridian of $K$.
 Letting $m = \gcd(n,|t+n|)$, we see that this knot has order $|t+n|/m$ in $H_1(M_{t+n}(K);\Z)$.
 Note also, that the boundary of the Seifert surface traces a $\vects{-t-n}{1}=\vects{|t+n|}{1}$ curve on the boundary of a neighbourhood of $K^*$.
 So we write where on the right, the first summand is copies of the Seifert surface, and the second summand is copies of the meridian of $K^*$.
 Thus, a rational Seifert surface for $L^*$ is composed of $n/m$ copies of the rational Siefert surface $\Sigma$ for $K^*$ and $|t|/m$ copies of a meridional compressing disc for $K^*$, with bands corresponding to the intersections of $\vects{-n}{1}$ with the $|t|/m$ meridians.
-So

-Thus if then $L^*_k$ is loose, and hence the contact structure on $M_{t+n}(K)$ is overtwisted.
+So since $t < 0$ and $n > 0$.
+Thus if then $L^*_k$ is loose and the contact structure on $M_{t+n}(K)$ is overtwisted.
 Then our inequality is equivalent to requiring Hence under our hypotheses, $L^*_k$ is loose as required. \end{proof}

 \begin{cor} For every genus $g$ and every positive integer $n\geq 2$, there is a negative integer $t$ such that if $L$ is a null-homologous Legendrian knot of genus $g$ and $tb(L) \leq t$, then contact $(+n)$-surgery on $L$ is overtwisted. \end{cor}